More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Assembly

 Indicates when a assembly process is completed
--  `id`: Assembly parts from a project
+-  `id`: Unique identifier for the assembly process of a project
    -  Attribute type: **Property**.
    -  Required
 -  `startTime`: Saves date and time information when the start button is pressed